Smileysoftware/Instapress-Wordpress-Generator/readme.md

 [] Give the user the chance to set the DB passwords etc

 [] Ask for the Git Credentials

+###Version 1.5

+1. Rename the script to remove the .sh extension because typing it is poo

 ###Version 1.4